 Check if you kit has pedal assist, or a throttle as well.
 If it has the latter, you can just press a button or twist the throttle to get power and not need to use your legs at all.
 If it just has pedal assist, the motor will only engage when you pedal.

 Some kits included special brake levers that cut power when applied, so you cannot be accelerating and braking at the same time.
 These brake levers will only work with cable actuated brakes.
 If you have hydraulic disc brakes, there may be sensors available or even included to do the same job.

 Thanks for reading The 5 Best Electric Bike Conversion Kits.
 We hope this article has helped you to discover the best kit for your specific E-Bike conversion needs and your preferences.
-You might also be interested in our related review article, The 5 Best Electric Folding Bikes.

 If you have any questions or comments for us just use this contact form.